matloff/TidyverseSkeptic/README.md

 is a classical monopoly in terms dominance of a single product, unfair competition and stifled innovation.
-Though again this is well-intentioned and the severity of the dominance is not yet complete, but adverse impacts are very serious and worsening.
+Though again this is well-intentioned and the severity of the dominance is not yet complete, the adverse impacts are very serious and worsening.

 7. **The popularity of the Tidyverse is thus not a case a superior product rising to the top in a free market**.
 RStudio has seven or eight